MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-networking.md

 A globally distributed design is recommended where Azure services come together to provide a highly available application.
 The load balancer combined with regional stamps provides that guarantee through reliable connectivity.

 The regional stamps are the deployable unit in the architecture.
 The ability to quickly deploy a new stamp provide scalability and supports high availability.
 The stamps follow an isolated [virtual network design](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#isolated-virtual-networks).
-Cross-stamp traffic isn't required or recommended.
+Cross-stamp traffic isn't recommended.
 Virtual network peerings or VPN connections to other stamps aren't required.

 The architecture is intentional in defining the regional stamps as short-lived.
 The global state of the infrastructure is stored in the regional resources.